alan-turing-institute/trustchain/docs/ion.md

     ```console
     $ head -n 3 /Applications/bitcoin-24.0.1/bitcoin.conf
     ```
-    You should see these lines printed to the Terminal:
+    You should see lines like these printed to the Terminal:
     ```
     server=1
     txindex=1